 If you want to see how I develop and build reports from scratch, you can check out my Dashboarding and Visualisation Intensive course.
 It’s here that I show you, end to end, how to develop compelling Power BI solutions, combining techniques just like this one into a all-encompassing analytical report.

-Got some thoughts or feedback on this technique?
+Got some thoughts or feedback on this sensitivity analysis technique?
 Let me know in the comments.
 Good luck implementing this one.

 ***** Learning Power BI? *****